Digilent/vivado-hierarchies/README.md

       - The script manages dependencies (IP, module reference sources) and names as a front-end to the bd.tcl script.
    - `bd.tcl`
       - Created using the command: `write_bd_tcl -no_ip_version -hier_blks (hierarchy) bd.tcl`.
-      - When sourced, creates a TCL proc that can be called to recreate the hierarchy.
+      - When sourced by create_hier.tcl, creates a TCL proc that can be called to recreate the hierarchy.
-      - Further info on this in "Usage" section below.
    - `sdk_sources/`
       - Contains files to be copied into (application project)/src in SDK.
 This includes top level Pmod drivers (Pmod*.c, Pmod*.h) and example main.
       - Note that the SDK files in the initial set of Pmods are only minimally edited from their form in vivado-library.